Have you ever met someone who treated a great career like a dead-end job?

 Work affects our lives in so many ways, and it can be especially troublesome for someone who is focused on advancement.
 But most people who are truly successful in their lives and careers have a positive way to deal with stress.

-They may meditate, talk to a counselor or hit a punching bag every week.
+They may meditate, talk to a counsellor or hit a punching bag every week.
 They do not self-medicate because they know how quickly this can lead to a substance abuse problem.
 Having one beer or glass of wine after a long day of work can be a slippery slope that ends in addiction.

-4. Be afraid to talk about your accomplishments
+4. Be Afraid to Talk about Your Accomplishments

 There’s a time and place for everything, but most people who are successful in their careers get there by gently reminding the right people of their accomplishments.